hertogp/stitch/README.md

 --------------
 ```

-**dir**
+#### dir

-is used in the expansion of the artifact filepaths, basically setting
+**dir** is used in the expansion of the artifact filepaths.

-the working directory for stitch relative to the directory where pandoc
+This effectively sets the working directory for stitch relative to the
-was started.
-Override the hardcoded `.stitch` default in one or more of:
+directory where pandoc was started.
+Override the hardcoded `.stitch`
+default in one or more of:

 - `meta.stitch.defaults.dir`, to change it for all codeblocks
 - `meta.stitch.name.dir`, to override for all codeblocks linked to
   `name`
 - `cb.attributes.dir`, to override for a specific codeblock

-**exe**
+#### exe

-specifies whether a codeblock should actually run:
+**exe** specifies whether a codeblock should actually run.

+Valid values are:

 - `yes`, always run the codeblock (new or not)
 - `no`, do not run the codeblock even if new, rest of processing still